ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

 Cell three requires input from you.
 This information will be used to get the telemetry CSV and to be able to create a new raw telemetry table in the database.

 1. `table_suffix`: e.g. `2024_03`
 	* Within the quotes, please add your custom table suffix.
 We recommend using `year_month` or similar.

 1. `schema`:  'collectioncode'
-    * please edit to include the relevant project code, in lowercase, between the quotes.
+    * Please edit to include the relevant project code, in lowercase, between the quotes.

 1. `telemetry_file`: '/path/to/telem_file'
-    * paste a filepath to the relevant CSV file.
+    * Paste a filepath to the relevant CSV file.
 The filepath will be added between the provided quotation marks.

 ![image](https://github.com/ocean-tracking-network/node-manager-training/assets/68606079/4bd40123-23d1-4816-9c44-a64f391b93de)